Am0rphous/Awesome/Reverse Engineering/README.md

 ## Static Analysis
 - [CodeCat](https://github.com/CoolerVoid/codecat) - Tool to help in static analysis.

-## Unsorted
-- [CryptoWall Analysis](https://github.com/ryancor/CryptoWall_Analysis) -  CryptoWall 3.0 Ransomware Reversing Documentation & Scripts.

 ## WebAssembly
 - [Binaryen](https://github.com/WebAssembly/binaryen) - Compiler infrastructure and toolchain library for WebAssembly.
 - [WABT](https://github.com/WebAssembly/wabt) - The WebAssembly Binary Toolkit.

-Free and open-source graphical subsystem originally developed by Microsoft for rendering user interfaces.
+These tools are intended for use in (or for development of) toolchains or other systems that want to manipulate WebAssembly files.
 - [Snoopwpf - open source WPF spying utility](https://github.com/snoopwpf/snoopwpf) - allows you to spy/browse the visual tree of a running application (without the need for a debugger) and change properties, view triggers, set breakpoints on property changes and many more things.